lusee-night/refspec/cppyy/README.md

 run time, which can be accomplished using the standard environment variables `CPATH` and `LD_LIBRARY_PATH`.

-The `cppyy` package provides a fairly transparent interface to STL object, for example a common Python array of objects of type 'T' will be translated into a `std::vector<T>` object, automatically -- with rare caveats.
+The `cppyy` package provides a fairly transparent interface to STL objects, for example a common Python array of objects of type `T` will be translated into a `std::vector<T>` on the C++ side, automatically -- with rare caveats.

+As can be expected, instantiattion of arrays of objects of abstract classes is not going to work, so care must be taken to implement all pure virtual functions before attempting to put Python bindings in place.

 ### pybind11